TimGrt/community-call-exercises/2025-04-08-exercise-ansible-navigator/README.md

 ## Replay playbook runs

-Oh, we cleared the terminal in the last step, now I can't see my playbook runs anymore which we did in the beginning.
+Oh, we cleared the terminal in the last step, now we can't see the playbook runs anymore which we did in the beginning.
 What was the error again with what the playbook failed earlier?

 Let's make use the of the gathered logs and *playbook artifacts* which are stored by the Navigator automatically (we only adjusted the path where they are stored).